China–Myanmar relations

+Prior to the 20th century

 Both two countries and peoples, as well as both countries' official languages, share a close relationship and the same linguistic link, in which both the Burmese and Chinese are both parts of Sino-Tibetan language family and peoples.
+Both countries also shared history of various hostilities as well as friendliness throughout history.

+The earliest relations between the Chinese and the Burmese can be traced back to the Pyu city states with various Chinese dynasties having contacts with the Pyus through trade and through pilgrimage by Chinese travelers who visited Sri Ksetra.
+As well as, through the migration of the ethnic Mranma people who were originally hired as mercenaries of the Nanzhao kingdom who were based in modern-day Yunan province.

 The Yuan dynasty saw the First Mongol invasion of Burma and Second Mongol invasion of Burma.
 The Qing dynasty fought the Sino-Burmese War.
 Both countries had conflicting claims on the Chinese Shan states ever since the Toungoo Empire rose to power, though trade with Ming China was beneficial for the Toungoo Empire.
 Ming loyalists escaped to Burma during the Manchu invasion of China.
 Large numbers of Panthays from China also settled in Myanmar.

+Immigration from China to Burma also increased after the country was colonized by the British empire.
+Chinese in Burma were an important minority community, especially in urban centers.
+The British colonizers used a divide-and-rule strategy on the basis of ethnicity, placing the majority Bamar people at the bottom of the social and economic order.
+This resulted in resentment by Bamar people against Chinese and other immigrant communities viewed as benefiting from colonialism, including Indians in Burma.

 The Burma Road was built to China during World War II.

-Modern relations
+Political relations

+Recognition

 Burma was the first non-Communist country to recognize the Communist-led People's Republic of China after its foundation in 1949.
-According to Panikkar's memoir, India's ambassador to China from 1948 to 1952, “Indian government's recognition of the new Government of China should be conveyed to Peking by the end of the year.
-For some reason Burma was anxious that it should be the first State outside the Soviet bloc to recognize the New China and we were approached with a request to wait for a few days in order to give Burma the start.
-In due course, Burma announced its recognition and we followed in a few days.”
+According to India's ambassador to China at the time, Panikkar, Burma was anxious to be the first outside the Soviet bloc and asked India to delay their recognition by a few days so they could be first.

-On 16 December, Burma's Foreign Minister E Maung gave a note to Zhou Enlai that Rangoon “decide to recognize PRC, and hope to establish diplomatic relations and exchange diplomatic envoys.”
-Two days later, Zhou Enlai replied that Beijing agreed to establish diplomatic relations with Rangoon and exchange diplomatic envoys each other on the premise of breaking relations with Kuomintang government.
+On 16 December 1949, Burma's Foreign Minister Aye Maung gave a note to Zhou Enlai that Rangoon “decide to recognize PRC, and hope to establish diplomatic relations and exchange diplomatic envoys.”
+Mao Zedong sent a telegram to Liu Shaoqi and Zhou Enlai on 19 December to ask Burma for their willingness to cut off diplomatic relations with the Kuomintang.

-However, Mao Zedong who was visiting Moscow, sent a telegram to Liu Shaoqi and Zhou Enlai on 19 December 1949 as to the question of the Burmese government's request to establish diplomatic relations with the People's Republic of China.
-Mao telegraphed Liu and Zhou to ask Burma in a return telegram their willingness to cut off its diplomatic relations with the Guomindang and invite Burmese government representative to dispatch to Beijing for discussions about establishing diplomatic relations between the PRC and Burma.

-On 21 December, Zhou Enlai replied that after Burma's government broke off relations with Kuomintang government, “PRC central people government is willing to establish diplomatic relations between PRC and the Union of Burma on the basis of equality, mutual benefit, mutual respect for sovereignty and territorial integrity, and hope Burma's government dispatch a negotiator to Beijing.